by a Military Spouse

-Service members and their families face unique difficulties when it comes to managing finances, many of which leave us with a reputation of making poor financial decisions and accumulating debt beyond that of our civilian counterparts.
-According to this 2012 article, military families have an average debt-to-income ratio of 46.5% (10% above the national average).
+Service members and their families face unique difficulties when it comes to managing finances, many of which leave us with a reputation for making poor financial decisions and accumulating debt beyond that of our civilian counterparts.
+According to this 2016 article, military families have an average debt-to-income ratio of 46.5% (10% above the national average).
 Whether we are, in fact, worse off financially than civilian families aside, it is no question that the circumstances which lead many military families into debt are different.

 That’s not a bad idea except in doing so, he curtailed the typical first-time-on-your-own crash course in finances; plus, if and when he did need a loan of any kind the interest rate was through the roof due to lack of established credit.
 Once my husband and I met, he was able to comfortably leave bills behind, since I was home to cover our bases, but a young military marriage isn’t always a benefit financially.

 According to this survey of 1200 military families, the average age of marriage is 22 (4 years below the national average) and another indicates that 50% of service members are married by the age 25.
 A young marriage between two young people (who have likely received little by way of education on personal finance) is oftentimes a recipe for debt.